markshust/docker-magento2-php/README.md

 - `xsl`
 - `zip`

-A new `magento` user is created that belongs to the web server group, and the following line is included to run proper filesystem permissions when using ['Dinghy'](https://github.com/codekitchen/dinghy) on OS X:
+The following line is included to run proper filesystem permissions when using ['Dinghy'](https://github.com/codekitchen/dinghy) on OS X.

-`usermod -u 501 magento`
+`RUN usermod -u 501 www-data`

 # How to use this image?